Are you able to intuit other people’s feelings? If so, you’re probably an empath and there’s a good chance you’ll find success as anentrepre ...

 If you’re passionate about health and want to help other people improve their lives, a wellness business might be best for you.
 It can be financially rewarding, too.
 As the world emerges from the pandemic, the global wellness industry is expected to recover and projected to grow nearly 10% annually to approach $7 trillion by 2025.

 Before you get started, it’s a good idea to decide on your niche market.
 Are you thinking of simply selling health and wellness products?
 Perhaps you could focus on providing health and wellness services that center on faith.
-Or how about a retreat center or treatment spa?
+Or how about a retreat center?
 Find the answers to your questions as you research more on the subject.
 Keep in mind that every business is different, so you’ll need to tailor any tips to fit your specific situation.

 13. Candle Shop